 Replace the entry door with an in-stock, basic steel door with decorative glass.

-Add glass to your existing door or replace existing dated glass.
+Add glass to solid door or replace existing glass

 Low-end of average entryway installation cost as reported by Home Advisor.